PostgreSQL-For-Wordpress/postgresql-for-wordpress/readme.txt

 * Case insensitivity of MySQL 'LIKE' restored
 * Importing WordPress eXtended RSS tested and seems to work

+== Upgrade Notice ==

+= 1.0 =
+Initial stable release, you should upgrade to this version if you have installed any older release

 == Licence ==
-PG4WP is provided "as-is" with no warranty.
+PG4WP is provided "as-is" with no warranty in the hope it can be useful.

 PG4WP is licensed under the [GNU GPL](http://www.gnu.org/licenses/gpl.html "GNU GPL") v2 or any newer version at your choice.